-Development Programmes Launched by ICAR / Govt. of India
+Chapter 7 Development Programmes Launched by ICAR / Govt. of India

-National Rura l Employment Programme (1977) Rural Poor To provide productive assets to the rural poor to enable them to generate additional or incremental income out of the provided assets and also leave a surplus to repay the loan.
+National Rura Employment Programme (1977) Rural Poor To provide productive assets to the rural poor to enable them to generate additional or incremental income out of the provided assets and also leave a surplus to repay the loan.
 To provide employment to the rural poor by creating durable community assets or undertaking other workprogramme both during busy and lean period.
-To provide basic infrastructural facilities like clean drinking water, medical facilities, education, electrification, rural roads etc. To provide clinical and other types of guidance and support to the unemployed to make them the potential entrepreneurs forself-employment Training of R Rural Youth for Self- Employment (1979) Rural Youth • To provide technical skill to the rural youth from the families below poverty line to enable them to take up self employment in the broad fields of agriculture and allied activities, industries, services and business enterprises.
+To provide basic infrastructural facilities like clean drinking water, medical facilities, education, electrification, rural roads etc. To provide clinical and other types of guidance and support to the unemployed to make them the potential entrepreneurs forself-employment.
+Training of R ural Youth for Self- Employment (1979) Rural Youth • To provide technical skill to the rural youth from the families below poverty line to enable them to take up self employment in the broad fields of agriculture and allied activities, industries, services and business enterprises.
 Integrated Ru ral Development Programme (1980) BPLFamilies The objective of Integrated Rural Development Program is to help families who live below the poverty line to enhance their state of living and to empower the poor by helping them develop at every level.
 The program's objectives are met by providing productive assets and inputs to its target groups.
-The assets, which could be in the primary, secondary or tertiary sector are provided as financial assistance to these families in the form of government subsidies as well as loans or credit from financial institutions. form of government subsidies as well as loans or credit from financial institutions. s Employment Guarantee Programme (1983) Landless rural poor form of government subsidies as well as loans or credit from financial institutions.
-SEMPLOYMENT Guarantee Programme (1983) Generating gainful employment Creating proactive assetsingural areas.
-Improving the overall quality of rurallife.
-Landless rural poor form of government subsidies as well as loans or credit from financial institutions.
-SEMPLOYMENT Guarantee Programme (1983) Generating gainful employment Creating proactive assetsing areas.
+The assets, which could be in the primary, secondary or tertiary sector are provided as financial assistance to these families in the form of government subsidies as well as loans or credit from financial institutions. s Employment Guarantee Programme (1983) Landless rural poor Generating gainful employment Creating proactive assetsinrural areas.
+Improving the overall quality of muchlify Iowohow Dog • Improving the overall quality of rurallife. gar Yojana (NREP + RLEGP) (1989) Rural Poor Generation of additional gainful employment for the employed